apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This would suggest that there's some sort of sweet spot in the number of layers.
 That makes a lot of sense.
 You need to have enough layers to do the task.
 This is essentially the recurrence-completeness argument in the paper linked above in the previous section.
 There are some tasks you can't do, until you have enough layers, and then you can do them.

 The reason we don't scale to massive depth at the moment is that training dynamics get wacky.
 Even if vanishing or exploding gradients don't cause the run to diverge, numerical issues add noise to the grad update, slowing the training down.
 Worse, the noise might be biased.
 Yuck.
-Backprop causes error to compound exponentially.
+Not good for convergence.

 There's a sweet spot, a cutoff in the depth of the model that it makes sense to train.
 But it's hard to say causally what is going on.
 Are we hitting a wall because scaling depth is no longer useful for any problem we want to evaluate?
 Or is it because of training dynamics?